raulcano/bitcoinminds/README.md

 Some suggested keywords are:
 - wallets, economics, history, security, lightning, scaling, etc.

+### description
+A long text describing the content that is presented.
+E.g. the summary of a book.

 ### other
 Other metadata in the form of a JSON dictionary, that is, containig a set of key-value pairs.
 For example:
 ```